 Fidelity conducted an internal study and found that individual investors who did the best were the ones who forgot they had an account.
-(Business Insider)
+(Source: Business Insider)

-We have written about this extensively in the past: rather than trying to time the market we should be focused on sticking to our investment goals and investing early so that we are invested for the long-term.
+We have written about this extensively in the past: rather than trying to time the market, we should be focused on sticking to our investment goals and investing early so that we are invested for the long-term.

 Even Warren Buffett said, "I never have an opinion about the market because it wouldn't be any good..."
 If the world's most successful investor can't time the markets, can you?